What Is Lean Inventory Management?

-is a variation of lean in adopted by the industry.
-It was developed to reduce and costs by striking a balance between having too much or not enough stocktake.
+Lean inventory management is a variation of lean in inventory management practices adopted by the manufacturing industry.
+It was developed to reduce inventory waste and supply chain costs by striking a balance between having too much or not enough stocktake.

 - Responsiveness: Your staff and your business should adapt to changes as they arise, and adjust practices to meet those changes.